-The applicant and contracting authority for the host community must complete each section of this form before uploading it to the application.
-Failure to complete a section will result in the application being deemed incomplete.
-Instructions to the applicant and/or municipality appear in italics.
-Please note that submission of information that is "misleading, incorrect, false, or fraudulent" is grounds for denial of an application for a license pursuant to 935 CMR 500.400(1).
+Certification of a host community agreement is a requirement of the application to become a Marijuana Establishment (ME) and Medical Marijuana Treatment Center (MTC).
+Applicants must complete items 1-3.
+The contracting authority for the municipality must complete items 4-8.
+Failure to complete a section will result in the application not being deemed complete.
+This form should be completed and uploaded into your application.
+Please note that submission of information that is "misleading, incorrect, false, or fraudulent" is grounds for denial of an application for a license pursuant to 935 CMR 500.400(2) and 501.400(2).